 My research and writing centers the lives of people who migrate across borders and the unequal and often violent institutions they face.
-My award-winning book Refuge, published with Princeton University Press, takes readers into the lives of displaced Syrians who sought refuge in the United States, Canada, and Germany.
-Their experiences reveal that these destination countries are not saviors; they can deny newcomers’ potential by failing to recognize their abilities and invest in the tools they need to prosper.
+My award-winning book Refuge takes readers into the lives of displaced Syrians who sought refuge in wealthy countries of the Global North.
+I show these destination countries are not saviors; they can deny newcomers’ potential by failing to recognize their abilities and invest in the tools they need to prosper.

 I am published in academic journals as well as public outlets including The Guardian, In these Times, Slate, Al Jazeera English, The New Humanitarian, and Teen Vogue, and have had my work and words featured in various outlets and podcasts including my favorite one Code Switch.